violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/wallet-apps/index.md

 ### Zashi: Privacy-focused Zcash wallet app

 If you're going to use Zcash (and I think you should; Zcash is the gold standard in private cryptocurrency technologies), the best wallet app to use is [Zashi Wallet](https://electriccoin.co/zashi/){:target="_blank"}.
 Zashi is a mobile phone app that can run on Apple iOS or Android devices, including [GrapheneOS](https://grapheneos.org/), the privacy-focused, de-Google-ified Android alternative.
-It is by far one of the easiest and most privacy-protecting Zcash wallet app.
+It is by far one of the easiest and most privacy-protecting Zcash wallet apps.

 {:.align-center}
 {% include link-as-button.md anchor_text="Go install Zashi now" url="https://electriccoin.co/zashi/" target="_blank" %}